 - Determine what platforms your ideal customers are using and make sure you are adding those social channels to your media mix.

-- Help you use Social Media to drive traffic and enhance your Search Engine Optimization (SEO) efforts.
+- Help you use Social Media Marketing to drive traffic and enhance your Search Engine Optimization (SEO) efforts.

 - Build a display advertising and pay-per-click (PPC) strategy that acquires new leads and drives positive ROI